musevlt/imphot/doc/imphot/fit_photometry.rst

                           input images, and the largest expected PSF width.
     --save                Save the result images of each input image to FITS files.
+    --taper pixels        DEFAULT=9 (pixels)
+                          This argument controls how transitions
+                          between unmasked and masked regions are
+                          softened.
+Because the fitting algorithm
+                          replaces masked pixels with zeros, bright
+                          sources that are truncted by masked regions cause sharp changes in brightness that look like real features and bias the fitted position error.
+To reduce this effect,
+                          pixels close to the boundary of a masked region are tapered towards zero over a distance specified by the --taper argument.
+                          The method used to smooth the transition requires that the --taper argument be an odd number of pixels, so if an even-valued integer is specified, this is quietly
+                          rounded up to the next highest odd number.
+Alternatively, the softening
+                          algorithm can be disabled by specifying 0 (or any value below 2).
+    --extramask text      DEFAULT=None
+                          If the value of this argument is not the word "none", then it should name a FITS file that contains a mask image to be combined with the mask of the MUSE image.
+                          Specifically, this FITS file should have an IMAGE extension called 'DATA' and the image in that extension should have the same dimensions and WCS coordinates as the MUSE images.
+The pixels of the image should be integers, with 0 used to denote unmasked pixels, and 1 used to denote masked pixels.
     --display             Display the images, FFTs and star fits, if any.
     --nowait              Don't wait for the user to interact with each displayed plot before continuing.